ReviewMyContract.aiReview My Contract

 What is a bilateral governing law default clause?

 A bilateral governing law default clause says that the law of the state where the defending party (the party being sued) has its principal place of business governs the dispute.
+For example: 'This Agreement shall be governed by the laws of the state in which the party against whom enforcement is sought has its principal place of business, without regard to its conflict of laws principles.'
 This is a neutral compromise that eliminates home-court advantage: if you are suing the other party, their home state's law applies; if they are suing you, your home state's law applies.
-Both parties may find this acceptable because each believes (with some reason) that their home state's law will favor them when they are in the right.
-It is often a useful negotiating position when parties cannot agree on a single governing state.
+Both parties may find this acceptable because each believes their home state's law will favor them when they are in the right.
+It is often the most principled and hardest-to-reject opening negotiating position when parties cannot agree on a single governing state, because neither party can argue it is unfairly disadvantaged by a provision that applies symmetrically.

 Does a governing law clause affect my data privacy rights?